 Let's face it, the strong - willed child can sometimes catch a bad rap for their quirky personalities.
 Yes, I can admit in saying that they can be a handful and stubborn at times.
 I have a strong- willed four year old who marches to the beat of her own drum, and I lovingly… Continue reading Life Lessons From My Sassy Strong -Willed Child

 Children are the best silent role models in showing the purest example of forgiveness.
 Their innocence allows them to see faults simply as a mere flub.Children see misunderstandings as an opportunity to communicate in expression than a dead end deal of no return of ending a friendship.
-They can fuss, pout,… Continue reading Children Can Teach Us The Greatest Example of The Forgiving Heart
+They can fuss, pout, and have tears following… Continue reading Children Can Teach Us The Greatest Example of The Forgiving Heart

 I can feel it coming on when my mind and body are depleted from the balancing act of all the roles that I carry.
 I can be a bit out of sorts on the days my husband has an unexpected sickle cell crisis in being admitted the hospital, and I have to navigate the arrangements… Continue reading 10 Tips For Taking A Mental Health Break For Moms

 As parents we can't change what society or the media deems as beautiful.
 We can only share with our children regardless of gender the meaning of what true beauty is from the inside out.
 I don't want my daughters to just to see themselves as beautiful; I want them to see everyone as beautiful.
 I pray that in some way as I embrace my inner beauty as a woman that my girls will grow in appreciation in walking fully in confidence knowing who they are inside and out.